First frosts: How does frost affect your lawn?

 Pre-frost preventative measures:

-Apply a fertiliser
+Apply a lawn fertiliser

 It's best to apply our fertiliser anytime from August to October - this gives your lawn the ultimate protection from winter disease and frost during the cold winter months.

-Don’t mow too short
+Don’t mow your grass too short

-When planning your last mow of the season make sure to mow a little higher than your usual setting.
+When planning your last mow of the season, make sure to mow a little higher than your usual setting.
 You also need to make sure that your mower blades are sharp.
 Be aware that cutting on a low setting with a blunt blade can sever the cells within your grass, which stops them from being able to repair and grow again.

 Post-frost actions: